thoughtbot/clearance/README.md

 Installation
 ------------

 Clearance is a Rails engine for Rails 3.
+It is currently tested against Rails 3.0.9 and Rails 3.1.0.rc4.

 Include the gem in your Gemfile: